kjp87-ht4-windows-test/sd-ht4-src/README.md

 ================================================================================
 See `src-examples` for a collection of source code we will use.

-A couple links are also proveded under the `links/` directory that have instructions on how to setup some of these sensors.
+A couple links are also provided under the `links/` directory that have instructions on how to setup some of these sensors.

 - for a practical dfrobot EC sensor setup, see `links/ec-sensors/df-robot-ec-sensor-v2-wiki`